 THIS PAGE IS HOSTED BY CAIRNS UNLIMITED FOR TERRESTRIAL, GEORGETOWN.
 MATERIAL ON THIS PAGE IS SUBMITTED BY TERRESTRIAL, NOT BY CAIRNS UNLIMITED.
-BUT WE RECKON THEY ROCK.
-WE'RE SURE YOU WILL TOO!
+PLEASE CONTACT TERRESTRIAL DIRECTLY ON Phone (07) 4079 9027

 Terrestrial was opened in May 2003 and had a total project cost of $1.7Million (including the purchase of the Ted Elliott Mineral Collection).
 The centre's establishment was mainly funded by the Etheridge Shire Council, with assistance from the Queensland State Government totalling some $455,000.
 The now closed Kidston Gold Mines provided the overarching shed structure that shades the main building and the courtyard.